growilabs/growi-docs/docs/en/guide/tutorial/delete_page.md

 ## Delete child pages recursively

-All pages under a certain page can be deleted at once.
+All pages under the certain page can be deleted at once.

 Let's check the page list before deleting.

 ![delete8](./images/delete8.png)

-Select the "Tutorial" page,
-when deleting, execute the deletion with "Delete child pages recursively" checked.
+Select the "Tutorial" page first, then delete with "Delete child pages recursively" checked.

 ![delete9](./images/delete9.png)